-Arthur LeBlanc was born in 1906 in Saint-Anselme, now a district of Dieppe.
-His father, a violin maker and teacher, gave him his first lessons along with his first violin at the age of three.
-The museum of the University of Moncton has two violins made by Joseph LeBlanc for his son.
-At five he was acclaimed a prodigy by the critics, and he gave his first concert at the age of 10 at the Moncton Opera House.
-He studied 1914-23 at the Séminaire de Québec, where members of the clergy helped to defray his expenses.
+Arthur LeBlanc was born in 1906 in Saint-Anselme, which is now part of Dieppe.
+His father, a violin maker and instructor, provided him with his first violin and lessons at the age of three.
+The University of Moncton‘s museum displays two violins crafted by Joseph LeBlanc for his son.
+By the age of five, Arthur was hailed as a prodigy, and he gave his first concert at the Moncton Opera House when he was 10.
+He studied at the Séminaire de Québec between 1914 and 1923, receiving financial assistance from clergy members.

-Father Pierre-Chrysologue Desrochers (who conducted the orchestra at the seminary) and the violinist Joseph-Alexandre Gilbert helped launch his career, and he gave five public concerts early in 1921, including one to the members of the Club musical and another as soloist of the Société symphonique (Quebec Symphony Orchestra).
-A pupil of Gilbert, he was one of the first to enrol at the School of Music at Laval University in 1922.
-Rejoining his family in Boston in 1923, he toured New England with the singer Désiré Bourque, and then studied at the New England Cons for two years with Richard Burgin, concertmaster of the Boston SO, and with Felix Winternitz.
+Father Pierre-Chrysologue Desrochers and violinist Joseph-Alexandre Gilbert supported LeBlanc’s career, and he gave five public concerts in early 1921.
+He was one of the first students to enroll at Laval University’s School of Music in 1922.
+After moving to Boston in 1923, LeBlanc toured New England with singer Désiré Bourque before studying at the New England Conservatory for two years.
 He also studied in New York with Bernard Sinsheimer.

-The Stradivarius, sold to the family of violinist Angèle Dubeau in 1977, was the subject of a court action in 1986 by the Simard heirs who claimed ownership.
-The following year the Superior Court of Quebec acknowledged the Dubeau family as the rightful owner of the instrument.
-In 2013, Dubeau maintained ownership and continued to play the instrument which she named “Arthur”.
-LeBlanc had also acquired the Tourte bow given to Wieniawski by the Austrian emperor.
+The Stradivarius was sold to the family of violinist Angèle Dubeau in 1977, and a court case in 1986 confirmed their ownership.
+In 2013, Dubeau still owned and played the violin, which she named “Arthur.”
+LeBlanc also owned a Tourte bow that was gifted to Wieniawski by the Austrian emperor.